ptmkenny/standalone-chrome-debug-ffmpeg/README.md

 `docker exec -ti ptmkenny_seleniumchromedriver_1 ffmpeg -video_size 1360x1020 -framerate 15 -f x11grab -i :99.0 behat-lando.mp4`

-Use CTRL+D to quit.
+Use CTRL+C to quit.
 Then you can copy the video file out of the docker container like this:

 'docker cp ptmkenny_seleniumchromedriver_1:/behat-lando.mp4 .'